haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 If you play with Angular applications, you are used to the *$http* service from the core library.
-By default, our `angular` generator creates top level functions that depend on this service (using Angular dependency mecanism).
+By default, our `angular` generator creates top level functions that depend on this service (using Angular dependency mechanism).

 There is an alternative solution if you simply want an _Angular service_ mapping exactly your _Servant service_, in this case, generated code will depend on *$service*.

-This extension helped us to define new needs and demonstrate how a more complexe generator can be included.
+This extension helped us to define new needs and demonstrate how a more complex generator can be included.

 # Future

-There are still room for improvements to make the generators even richer in features, and we are open to suggestions.
+There is still room for improvements to make the generators even richer in features, and we are open to suggestions.
 Please play with this tool and tell us if you have any idea.

 One particular aspect is about the generated function names.
-Currently, they are derived from url, but we need to deal with potential conflicts.
+Currently, they are derived from the URL, but we need to deal with potential conflicts.